 ABOUT THE SUMMIT

-This Summit will build on two important international events in previous years:
+This Summit built on two important international events in previous years:

 - 2010: Phosphorus and Global Food Security International Workshop in Linköping, Sweden, February 2010